Heaviness of heart bows a man down, but a kind word makes it glad. Proverbs 12:25

 A Call to Repentance

-1 Now there were some present at the same time who told him about the Galileans, whose blood Pilate had mixed with their sacrifices.
+1 Now there were some present at the same time who told Jesus about the Galileans, whose blood Pilate had mixed with their sacrifices.
 2 Jesus answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered such things?
 3 I tell you, no, but unless you repent, you will all perish in the same way.
 4 Or those eighteen, on whom the tower in Siloam fell and killed them, do you think that they were worse offenders than all the men who dwell in Jerusalem?
 5 I tell you, no, but, unless you repent, you will all perish in the same way.”

 The Parable of the Barren Fig Tree

 6 He spoke this parable.
 “A certain man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none.
-7 He said to the vine dresser, ‘Behold, these three years I have come looking for fruit on this fig tree and found none.
+7 He said to the vine dresser, ‘Look, for three years I have come looking for fruit on this fig tree and found none.
 Cut it down.
 Why does it waste the soil?’
 8 He answered, ‘Lord, leave it alone this year also, until I dig around it and fertilize it.
 9 If it bears fruit, fine, but if not, after that, you can cut it down.’ ”

 Jesus Heals a Woman on the Sabbath